 Chartbrew is 100% open source

 Unlike Chartio, Chartbrew is 100% open source.
 This means you can self-host it for free on your server and you will get all the features that the platform has to offer.
 There are instructions on how to set it up and deploy it and this process gets easier and easier.
 The most common way now is to deploy the Docker image that's made available to everybody.

 You can find the repository here: https://github.com/chartbrew/chartbrew

-Chartbrew can be the perfect alternative for Chartio if you are looking for a simple visualization platform for multiple projects and clients.
+Chartbrew can be the perfect alternative to Chartio if you are looking for a simple visualization platform for multiple projects and clients.
 With Chartbrew you can quickly spin up multiple dashboards, and thanks to the granular permissions and easy sharing features, you can keep your stakeholder always up-to-date.

 If you are looking to dig deeper into your data, the more advanced data drilling features that Chartio has might be missing from Chartbrew.
 Also, due to the datasets being managed differently, it might be a bit of a learning curve to re-create complex charts in Chartbrew.

 Regardless, Chartbrew offers a 30-day free trial that you can use to see how it works for your use case.
 You can sign up for an account any time you want.
-If you have any questions you can also reach me on my Twitter @razvanilin or email me at [email protected]
+If you have any questions you can also reach me on Twitter @razvanilin or email me at [email protected]